...

 General damages is the part of your claim that relates to the pain and suffering your injuries have caused you.
 This can be emotional pain and suffering as well as physical.
 It takes into account the impact the injury had on you, the period of time that the injury had taken to heal and any loss of amenity you’ve experienced as a result.

 The table below is based on the compensation brackets from the Judicial College Guidelines (JCG).
 The amounts are calculated from past cases and are used by legal professionals to help value claims.
 It’s important to remember that these are just guidelines, not guarantees.
+Also please note that the figure in the first row was not taken from the JCG.

-Types of Injuries Compensation Bracket Description
+Types of Injuries Compensation Guideline Description

-Chest Injuries (b)£61,710 to £94,470Permanent damage to chest, lungs and/or heart.
+Chest Injuries (b)£80,240 to £122,850Permanent damage to chest, lungs and/or heart.

-Wrist Injuries£44,690 to £56,180Complete loss of function.
+Wrist Injuries£58,710 to £73,050Complete loss of function.

-Back Injuries: Moderate (i)£26,050 to £36,390For example, the crushing or fracturing of the lumbar vertebrae.
+Back Injuries: Moderate (i)£33,880 to £47,320For example, the crushing or fracturing of the lumbar vertebrae.

-Kidney Injuries£28,880 to £42,110The loss of one kidney, and there no damage to the other
+Kidney Injuries£37,550 to £54,760The loss of one kidney, and there no damage to the other

 Special Damages